Wie is de Mol? (Dutch TV series) season 23: Episode 4 - Weglopen

 One candidate at a time enters a maze to find as many packing slips as possible, and bring them out the end of the maze to add their monetary value to the pot.
 In the maze are also buttons which activate a birds-eye view of the maze when pressed for the remaining candidates to see on a screen, allowing them to help direct the candidate in the maze via walkie talkie.

 Throughout the assignment, various doors within the maze open and close, potentially altering the paths candidates can take.
 Additionally, there is an opponent in the maze attempting to capture candidates; if candidates are caught, the slips they possess become void.
 There is a combined 45-minute time limit for all seven candidates.

-€300 was earned for the pot.